 Hard Enforcement via Hooks

-Safety Guardrails That Actually Work
+Hook-based Safety Guardrails

 The problem: agents run dangerous commands